t00shadow/CryoDataBot/GUI_DEV_COMMANDS.md

 # Git
+**IGNORE this if working on main branch OR if your branch is not behind the main branch (a branch can be both ahead and behind), which would ideally be the case.**

+**Use the following ONLY IF NEEDED**

 Copy file contents of temp branch but not the commit history (would clutter main branch's history) onto main branch.

 Make sure on main branch